menu

 Teams may revise registration information at any time and are responsible for keeping information up to date.
 All Teams wishing to continue on to Stage II and III must be legal entities (not individuals) and must complete all Stage 2 and III legal documents by the Stage 2 and 3 registration deadlines.
 New Teams who have not participated in Stage 1 or Stage 2 are still eligible to participate in Stage 3 by completing registration documents by the Stage 3 registration deadline.

 As part of this Competition, GoAERO may receive some of the Team’s and Team Members’ personal information.
 The collection, use, and disclosure of this information will be governed by GoAERO’s Privacy Policy.
 The Privacy Policy includes several ways to contact GoAERO with questions.
-By submitting such information, the Team agrees that (i) GoAERO may use the personal information collected as described in the Privacy Policy and (ii) GoAERO may disclose such Team’s and Team Members’ contact information and Competition registration information to Boeing, Pratt & Whitney, other Competition sponsors, and GoAERO’s affiliates and investors.
+By submitting such information, the Team agrees that (i) GoAERO may use the personal information collected as described in the Privacy Policy and (ii) GoAERO may disclose such Team’s and Team Members’ contact information and Competition registration information to Boeing, RTX, other Competition sponsors, and GoAERO’s affiliates and investors.
 Each Team expressly authorizes each of the foregoing to contact the Team if it so desires.
 Teams have the right to access, withdraw, and correct their personal information.

 ELIGIBILITY